LeducIT/captime-website/src/pages/blog/beginner-s-guide-the-benefits-of-hiit.md

     content: https://captime.app/beginner-s-guide-the-benefits-of-hiit.png
   - name: og:image:alt
     content: Example Of HIIT Plan
+  - name: og:title
+    content: 'Beginner''s Guide: The Benefits Of HIIT'
+  - name: og:description
+    content: 'Occasionally, you may feel that you don''t have time to exercise, which might make you skip it.
+However, to see results, you don''t need to spend hours in the gym.
+You just need to maximize the time you spend exercising.'
   - name: twitter:title
     content: 'Beginner''s Guide: The Benefits Of HIIT'
   - name: twitter:description